github/training-kit/_includes/video/CONT-02-Using-branches-video.md

 Earlier you created an issue to create an introduction file.
 Let's create a branch that you will use to add your file:

-- You can create a branch by clicking on the branch dropdown.
+- You can create a branch by clicking on the branch drop-down.
 - And entering a `branch name` in the text field.
 - When you press `Enter`, you are automatically switched to your branch.
 Now, any changes you make to the files in the repository will be applied to this new branch.

 However, a word of caution.
 When you leave the repository and come back, notice that GitHub automatically assumes you want to see the items on the master branch.
-If you want to continue working on your branch, you will need to reselect it using the branch dropdown.
+If you want to continue working on your branch, you will need to reselect it using the branch drop-down.
 Now you are ready to create your own branch and start adding some commits.